chrispsn/GTC_2016_Sydney/README.md

 - download any programs that aren't included with Windows, or
 - create new programs by compiling source code?

-Files starting with 'U' are intended to be generic code that can be called upon when necessary.
+Files in this repository starting with 'U' are intended to be generic code that can be called upon when necessary.

 ## High-level Excel